Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 In some circumstances, that can be really useful.

-How Do You Connect a Digital Audio Out to an Amplifier RCA Input?
+Connecting a Digital Audio Out to an Amplifier

-So, how do you connect the digital audio out to an RCA input on an amplifier?
+How do you connect the digital audio output to an RCA input on an amplifier?

 Well, that depends on the type of digital audio output on your TV, DVD, or Blu-ray player.